-To qualify for the $25/month premium credit, the following requirements must be met:
+To qualify or to continue the $25/month premium wellness credit ($35/month for those with a covered spouse) for the 2024 plan year, the following requirements must be met:

-- Be enrolled in LSU First for the 2022 Plan Year
+- Continue to be enrolled in LSU First for the 2023 and 2024 plan years.

-LSU First participants who do not complete these requirements within the designated timeframe will not be eligible for the wellness credit for the 2022 plan year.
+LSU First participants who do not complete the criteria for a Wellness Credit within the designated timeframe will not be eligible for the wellness credit for the 2024 plan year.

-LSU First reserves the right to alter requirements of the wellness credit eligibility each plan year.
-The wellness credit does not apply to the LSU First Medicare Retiree Plan.
+LSU First reserves the right to alter requirements of the wellness credit each plan year.
+The wellness credit does not apply to covered child(ren) or to the LSU First Medicare Retiree Plan.